My rules for survival, in this order:

 Not content to just blast misleading links at us, elite hackers have started spear phishing.
 This is a tactic that sends an e-mail to an individual with unique, personalized information making it look very real, and convincing the user to click through to a website where they will enter their login credentials.
 Some hackers also use social engineering (not technology) to trick people into giving away critical information that can then be leveraged to compromise accounts.

-Unfortunately, we need to worry not only about obviously sensitive information like bank accounts and work e-mails, even seemingly inconsequential accounts can be exploited to provide an opening.
-Once a hacker gains access to any of your accounts, be it iTunes, Etsy, or Pinterest, they can use that information to gain access to other services.
+Unfortunately, we need to worry not only about obviously sensitive information like bank accounts and e-mails, even seemingly inconsequential accounts can be exploited to provide an opening.
+Once a hacker gets into any of your accounts, be it iTunes, Etsy, or Pinterest, they can use that information to access other services.

 The threat to our privacy is real, and we have seen that there are people who may target us and access our data not just for commercial purposes but for political use.
 People and organizations that are working for social change have every reason to be concerned about how our personal information, organizational data, and private communications might be used.